michaloudi/llm-graph-rule-mining/README.md

 Combine the encoded graph with a carefully designed prompt (Zero-shot or Few-shot) requesting the generation of graph consistency rules.

 ### 4. Query the Large Language Model
-Submit the prompt to GPT-4 and obtain candidate consistency rules expressed in natural language.
+Submit the prompt to GPT-4 and obtain consistency rules expressed in natural language.

 ### 5. Extract Candidate Rules
 Parse the LLM response and collect all generated consistency rules.